John Langdon (politician)

-John Langdon (June 26, 1741 – September 18, 1819) was an American politician and Founding Father from New Hampshire.
+John Langdon Jr. (June 26, 1741 – September 18, 1819) was an American politician and Founding Father from New Hampshire.
 He served as a delegate to the Constitutional Convention, signed the United States Constitution, and was one of the first two United States senators from New Hampshire.

 As a member of the Continental Congress, Langdon was an early supporter of the Revolutionary War.
 He later served in the United States Congress for 12 years, including as the first president pro tempore of the Senate, before becoming president and later governor of New Hampshire.
 He turned down a nomination for U.S. vice presidential candidate in 1812.

-Early life
+Ancestry and early life

+Although information about John Langdon's specific ancestry is not widely available, it is known that his family had roots in England.
+His father, John Langdon Sr., was a descendant of English settlers who had come to the American colonies.
+The Langdon family was part of the early wave of European settlers who arrived in New England in the 17th century, seeking new opportunities and religious freedom.

+The Langdon surname is of Anglo-Saxon origin and is believed to have originated from multiple places in England.
+In the 17th century, the Langdon last name was particularly common in the southwestern counties of England, specifically in Cornwall and Devon.
+The name is derived from Old English words "lang" (meaning long) and "dūn" (meaning hill).
+It is a locational surname, meaning it was likely given to individuals who lived near a long hill or a similar geographical feature.

+One example of a Langdon coat of arms, particularly associated with the Langdons of Cornwall and Devon, is described as follows: "Argent, a chevron between three escallops sable."
+In heraldic terms, this description indicates a silver or white shield (argent) featuring a black chevron (chevron sable) with three black scallop shells (escallops sable) placed above and below the chevron.

 Langdon's father was a prosperous farmer and local shipbuilder whose family had emigrated to America before 1660 from Sheviock, Caradon, Cornwall.
-The Langdons were among the first one of New England's major seaports.
+The Langdons were among the first of New England's major seaports.
 Langdon attended the local grammar school run by a veteran of the 1745 Siege of Louisbourg against the French at Fortress of Louisbourg in New France.
 After finishing his primary education, he and his older brother, Woodbury Langdon, rejected the opportunity to join in their father's successful agricultural livelihood and apprenticed themselves to local naval merchants.

 By age 22, Langdon was captain of the cargo ship Andromache, sailing to the West Indies.
 Four years later he owned his first merchantman and would continue over time to acquire a small fleet of vessels engaging in the triangle trade between Portsmouth, the Caribbean, and London.
 His older brother was even more successful in international trade, and by 1777 both young men were among Portsmouth's wealthiest citizens.